nesi/training-environment/README.md

 `~/.config/openstack/clouds.yaml` so that Terraform can authenticate with NeSI RDC.
 It is recommended that you use `Application Credentials` rather then your own credentials.

-At the end of your `clouds.yaml` file ensure you ahve the line `verify: false` example below
+At the end of your `clouds.yaml` file ensure you have the line `verify: false` example below

 ```
 clouds: